Topological asymptotic dimension: Box spaces and asymptotic dimension

 A few comments are in order: First that a closed normal subgroup $N$ is locally cocompact iff the quotient group $G/N$ is locally elliptic (i.e., its closed subgroups generated by compact subsets are compact).
 Since local ellipticity is indeed a local version of compactness in coarse geometric sense (rather than topological sense), this justifies the term used here.
 Second, $G$ is throughout assumed to be $\sigma$-compact, and so it always has an adapted metric \cite[Proposition 4.A.2]{ch}, and each two such metrics are coarsely equivalent \cite[Corollary 4.A.6(2)]{ch}, and the same holds for the induced metrics on the quotient space, and so the above notion is well defined.
 Third, the quotient metric is not necessarily $G$-invariant (though the quotient space $G/H$ is a disjoint union of $\sigma$-compact spaces--namely, the cosets of $H$--and so paracompact \cite[Theorem 7.3]{d}, the action of $G$ on $G/H$ is not proper--unless, for instance $H$ is compact--and so results such as \cite[Proposition 4.C.8(1)]{ch} do not apply).

 \begin{lemma} [Poincar\'{e}] For each cocompact closed subgroup $H\leq G$, if there is an adapted metric on $G$ inducing a $G$-invariant compatible metric on $G/H$, then there is a locally cocompact closed normal subgroup $N\trianglelefteq G$ with $N\leq H$. \end{lemma} \begin{proof} Choose an adapted metric on $G$ with $G$-invariant quotient metric on $G/H$.
-Consider the closed normal subgroup $N:=\cap_{g\in G} H^g$.
+Consider the closed normal subgroup $N:=\bigcap_{g\in G} H^g$.
 Then $G/H$ is a compact metric space on which $G/N$ acts from left by

 This is well defined as $N$ is normal and isometric as the metric on $G/H$ is left translation invariant.
-In particular, $G/N$ continuously embeds in the compact metric group $Iso(G/H)$.
-Though the image is not closed, but $G/N$ inherits an adapted metric from the metric group $Iso(G/H)$, which has zero asymptotic dimension (as it is compact), thus asdim$(G/N)$=0, and so it is locally elliptic by \cite[Proposition 4.D.4]{ch}. \end{proof}
+In particular, $G/N$ continuously embeds in the compact metric group ${\rm Iso}(G/H)$.
+Though the image is not closed, but $G/N$ inherits an adapted metric from the metric group ${\rm Iso}(G/H)$, which has zero asymptotic dimension (as it is compact), thus asdim$(G/N)$=0, and so it is locally elliptic by \cite[Proposition 4.D.4]{ch}. \end{proof}

+Note that by the above proof, an open cocompact subgroup $H$ contains a $\mathcal G_\delta$ (countable intersection of open sets) locally cocompact normal subgroup $N$.
+This is important, since if $N$ is normal and $\mathcal G_\delta$, then for each closed subgroup $K$, $NK$ is locally compact (see Lemma \ref{sec}).

-\begin{corollary} If $G$ is a residually compact group with an $RC$-approximation $\{G_n\}$ such that each quotient space $G/G_n$ has a $G$-invariant compatible metric, then $G$ also has a regular $RC$-approximation. \end{corollary}
+\begin{corollary} If $G$ is a residually compact group with an $RC$-app. (resp., $RF$-app.) $\{G_n\}$ such that each quotient space $G/G_n$ has a $G$-invariant compatible metric, then $G$ also has a regular $RC$-app. (resp., $RF$-app.). \end{corollary}

 The assumption that the quotient space $G/H$ has a $G$-invariant metric could be quite restrictive, for instance, in the above example where $G=SL(2,\mathbb R)$ and $H$ is a cocompact lattice in $G$, there is no invariant metric on the orbit space $G/H$, since otherwise, by the above lemma $G$ must have a locally cocompact normal subgroup $N$, but then since $G=SL(2,\mathbb R)$ is compactly generated, and so is $G/N$ \cite[Proposition 2.C.8(4)]{ch}.
 This forces $G/N$ to be compact, i.e., $N$ must be a cocompact normal subgroup, which is not possible, as $N$ is contained in a cocompact lattice.
+On the other hand, this assumption is automatic for $G/G_n$ if we work with an $RF$-approximation.